bernie-skipole/indi/docs/source/usage/functions.rst

     inditomqtt(indi_host, 'indi_server01', mqtt_host)

 Substitute your own MQTT server ip address for 10.34.167.1, and your own mqtt id for 'indi_server01'.

+To be specific, the mqtt_id should be unique for every connection to the MQTT network.

+When choosing an mqtt_id, consider using a prefix, to avoid clashing with other users of the MQTT broker, such as indi_server01, or indi_client01.

 .. _driverstomqtt: